 Phyllostachys, as mentioned above, is one of the fastest-spreading genera of running bamboo.
 P. aurea, P. bissetii and P. aureosulcata are some of the most invasive species to watch out for.
 You might not notice in the first season or two, but once established, they can really spread out of control.
 (Remember the famous proverb: “The first year it sleeps, the second year it creeps, the third year it leaps.”)

 Other varieties of bamboo might be much smaller in stature.
 But don’t be fooled, their running roots can be incredibly vigorous.
 Many species of Pleioblastus, Sasa, and Sasaella fall into this category.
-In a warm climate with good sun exposure and adequate water supply, their footprints can easily spread several feet a year.
+In a warm climate with good sun exposure and an adequate water supply, their footprints can easily spread several feet a year.
 In a shadier spot or a cold climate, they won’t spread as fast.
 But you’ll still need to keep an eye on them.

 Bamboo height